SignBot: Learning Human-to-Humanoid Sign Language Interaction: SignBot

 \section{SignBot}

-In this section, we introduce the pipeline of SignBot, which is divided into three parts: 1) \textbf{Motion Retargeting} of the body and hands, 2) \textbf{Policy Training} to control the robot's movements as \textit{"SignBot's cerebellum"}, and 3) \textbf{Sign Language Reasoning} for comprehensive and responding users' sign languages as \textit{"SignBot's cerebral"} \cite{liu2024aligning}.
-Figure \ref{fig:pipeline} presents the pipeline of SignBot.
+In this section, we introduce the pipeline of SignBot, which is divided into three parts: 1) \textbf{Motion Retargeting} of the body and hands, 2) \textbf{Policy Training} to control the robot's movements as \textit{"SignBot's cerebellum"}, and 3) \textbf{Sign Language Reasoning} for comprehensive and responding users' sign languages as \textit{"SignBot's cerebral"}.
+Figure \ref{fig:pipeline} illustrates the SignBot pipeline.